yynnaD/yynnaD/README.md

 - I’m looking to collaborate with others and work on interesting projects (Games, Apps, anything!).

-- Ask me about any of my projects you find in my public repositories.
+Ask me about any of my projects you find in my public repositories!

 How to reach me:
 - Connect with me on LinkedIn -> linkedin.com/in/danny-gletner/